KeitaGrant/KeitaGrant.github.io/essays/DesignPatterns.md

 ### When the most difficult of enemies is ESLint

 <p> Of course, no journey is complete without a few unexpected boss fights.
 For me, one of the biggest challenges wasn’t figuring out how to use Vercel or Supabase; it was getting my app to build without tripping over a dozen ESLint errors.
 Every time I fixed one rule, another seemed to spawn, like a coding version of a Hydra.
 I quickly learned that ESLint was less of a monster and more of a gatekeeper to clean, maintainable code.
 It forced me to think more like a designer that organizes imports, avoids bad loops, and writing cleaner functions.
 Eventually, I began to recognize the pattern behind the errors.
 Like parrying a Guardian’s laser, I stopped reacting and started anticipating.
 What began as frustration became fluency. </p>

+### Bringing it All Together

+<p>Design patterns, like enemy attack patterns in "Breath of the Wild", aren’t meant to limit creativity, they’re tools to navigate it.
+Just as Link studies his foes to find the best way to counter them, developers study design patterns to write code that’s robust, readable, and resilient.
+Whether it’s the Singleton ensuring order across your state logic or a well-timed ESLint parry keeping your code clean, patterns are what transform chaotic challenges into manageable encounters.